chapmanjacobd/reddit_mining/README.md

 end | parallel -j4

 library merge submissions.db psaw/RS*.db

-# This takes several days per step and several terabytes but the end result is a 600 GB SQLITE file
 ```

-But for simple analysis you can get by with downloading the sub-100MB pre-aggregated files in this repo.
-For the sake of simplicity, speed, the platonic ideal of clearly defining experimental variables, and because SQLITE does not support FULL OUTER JOINs in the version of Fedora that I use, I have separated the aggregations based on the type of post into two files:

-1) 'link' for traditional reddit posts.
-2) 'text' posts (aka selftext; which were [introduced in 2008](https://news.ycombinator.com/item?id=20453120)).
+This takes several days per step (and several terabytes of free space) but the end result is a 600 GB SQLITE file.
+You can save some disk space by downloading the parquet files below.

 I split up the data into two parquet files via [sqlite2parquet](https://github.com/asayers/sqlite2parquet/).

-You can query the Parquet files using `octosql`.
+Query the Parquet files using `octosql`.
 Depending on the query, `octosql` is usually faster than SQLITE and parquet compresses very well.
 You may download those parquet files here:

 1) [reddit_links.parquet](https://archive.org/details/reddit_links) [87.7G]
 2) [reddit_posts.parquet](https://archive.org/details/reddit_posts) [~134G]

+Additionally, for simple analysis you can get by with downloading the sub-100MB pre-aggregated files in this repo.
+For the sake of speed, the ideal of having clearly defined experimental variables, I have bifurcated the aggregations based on the type of post into two types of files:

+1) 'link' for traditional reddit posts.
+2) 'text' posts (aka selftext; which were [introduced in 2008](https://news.ycombinator.com/item?id=20453120)).

 ## Misc